pyside/pyside2-setup/README.rst

       $ brew install install python cmake qt

 Remark: This installs Homebrew Python, which is fine for you as a single user.
-If you are considering to build for externals, see the section on XXX
+If you are considering to build for externals, see the section ``About PySide Distributions``.

 #.
 Install latest ``pip`` distribution into the Python you
    installed in the first step: download `get-pip.py